raffaele-w/GraphPin--photo-sharing-website./README.md

-GraphPin--photo-sharing-website.
+GraphPin, a photo sharing website.
 ================================

-A photo sharing website, from DB back-end to front-end.
+A photo sharing website, from Database back-end to HTML/CSS front-end.
 Developed in Django and Mysql.